hbdmapi/huobi_api_rules/README.md

 It means via websocket to get public data.
 It can be sub or request.
 - When sub private data, you will receive private data for many times.
 - When request private data, you will receive private data one time.
-- The received data is binary data which was compressed of all
+- The received data is binary data which was compressed of spot, future, coin-swap, usdt-swap

 <br/><br/>